-Please view the school's Anti-Bullying Policy for a detailed overview of our approach to bullying at All Saints.
+Please view the school's Anti-bullying and Anti-racist Policy for a detailed overview of our approach to bullying at All Saints.
 We are particularly vigilant when it comes to the bullying or victimisation of our vulnerable learners.

 We promote inclusion for our SEND learners, and will implement social skills programmes or similar in the event that pupils with social communication difficulties, Autistic spectrum conditions or similar require additional support in this regard.